arcasen/interpreter-in-cpp/README.md

-# Implementation of an Enhanced Calculator
+# Implementation of an Expression Calculator

 ## Introduction